act-rules/act-rules.github.io/_rules/button-non-empty-accessible-name-97a4e1.md

 ## Background

 Some elements have a role of `button` and a default accessible name defined by the [HTML Accessibility API Mapping][html aam input button], for example `input` elements whose `type` [attribute value][] is either `submit` or `reset`.
-This rule consider that these default names can be descriptive and therefore does not fail them.
+This rule considers that these default names can be descriptive and therefore does not fail them.

 - [Image button has non-empty accessible name](https://act-rules.github.io/rules/59796f)
 - [HTML Accessibility API Mappings 1.0 (working draft), 5.2 `input type="button"`, `input type="submit"` and `input type="reset"`](https://www.w3.org/TR/html-aam/#input-type-button-input-type-submit-and-input-type-reset)